-15.1 Group on Finance stated that in most part of North Eastern States, the school session starts from January to December or February to January.
+15.1 Group on Finance stated that in most part of the state's school session starts from January to December or February to January.
 Maximum funds are required in the beginning of the year.
 It was suggested that school grant as Rs.50, 000/- should be released in January.
 Participants desired to know that how the payment of salary of regular teachers is made.
 Due to shortage of funds, strengthening of existing schools, construction of new schools and up-gradation of Upper Primary schools is hampered.
 Group on Finance also stated the following:

-- Timely release of funds from GOI - Rs.
-10 lakh per district per annum to manage the office expense - Separate funds for data entry operators at district level - Rate of photocopy is Rs.
-2 per copy in Mizoram - Hiring of vehicle is costly in NE states - Cost of material is extremely high
+- Timely release of funds from GOI

+- Rs.
+10 lakh per district per annum to manage the office expense

+- Separate funds for data entry operators at district level

+- Hiring of vehicle is costly in the states

+- Cost of material is extremely high

+- They requested to increase the school grant from Rs.
+50000/- to 1 lakh.

+- Purchase of vehicle from MMER funds